-We Need a Wedding Videographer?
+Need a Wedding Videographer?

 Who We Recommend You Not Hire

 You will get the best deal with the most availability which is great cause you are likely thinking to get them to record some stuff during the wedding day.
 This enlistment often produces the most impacting results because of a lack of experience or equipment to get the shot.
 Almost all people in this category get up in your face and distract from key moments.
-We have lost track of how many people went and parked down in the middle of the center aisle right next to the family.
+We have lost track of how many people went and parked themselves down in the middle of the center aisle right next to the family in the front.
 The classic was getting literally inches from the brides face with the camera as she was doing the cake cutting.
 Professionals are aware of their surroundings and know how to work well with others to achieve a collective success.

 Big Company Videographer